 Why we love this trip!

-- Understand what Australian and Japanese soldiers endured during WWII
+- Walk in the footsteps of the Australian and Japanese soldiers and gain a small insight into what they endured during WWII

-- Walk through the most pristine rain forests in the world
+- Walk through pristine rain forests and swim in refreshing rivers

-2021 Update : Join us at a very special commemoration at Bomana War Cemetery in Port Moresby on ANZAC Day 2021.
+2022 Update: 2022 marks the 80th Anniversary of the Kokoda Track Campaign and Anzac Day 2022 at Bomana War Cemetery in Port Moresby will be very special.
 As the sun rises and the bugle calls, you can remember those that fell for our sake.

-Kokoda is THE formative Australian battle, a battle that showed that Australia could stand on its' own feet and defend its' shores.
-For those that have put it off thus far, ANZAC Day 2021 is the year you undertake the great pilgrimage.
-And for those that have walked before, it is your opportunity to return with fresh eyes and to experience the Track during the ANZAC Day period.
+Kokoda is the formative Australian battle, a battle that showed that Australia could stand on its' own feet and defend its' shores.
+For those that have put it off thus far, ANZAC Day 2022 is the year to undertake the great pilgrimage.
+For those that have walked before, it is a perfect opportunity to return with fresh eyes and to experience the track during the ANZAC Day period.

 The official commemoration surrounding the Kokoda campaign is a Dawn Service at Bomana War Cemetry in Port Moresby, one of the most moving experiences for any Australian.
 This is a must-attend event.

-The following is the itinerary we have available for the ANZAC Day period 2021.
-When you have ready to book click on the Book Now Tab top right hand corner to begin the booking process.
+The following is the itinerary we have available for the ANZAC Day period 2022.
+When you are ready to book click on the Book Now Tab top right hand corner to begin the booking process.